TylersHub/TylersHub/README.md

-# Hello, I'm Tyler! 👋
+# Hello! 👋

-Welcome to my GitHub profile!
-I'm Tyler, a passionate developer who loves to explore new technologies and work on interesting projects.
+I'm Tyler, a passionate developer who loves to explore new tech and work on interesting projects.

 ## About Me 🧑‍💻

 - 🌱 I’m currently learning and exploring new tech.
 - 👯 I’m looking to meet new people and collaborate on projects.
-- ⚡ Fun fact: I enjoy going to the gym!
+- ⚡ I enjoy going to the gym, playing chess, and listening to music.

 <p align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" width="50" alt="Python"/>